Languages of the United Kingdom

 English is the most widely spoken and de facto official language of the United Kingdom.
 A number of regional and migrant languages are also spoken.
+Indigenous Indo-European regional languages include both Celtic languages and Germanic languages.
+The main Celtic languages are grouped into Goidelic, which includes Irish and Scottish Gaelic; and the surviving Western Brittonic language, Welsh.

-Indigenous Indo-European regional languages include the Celtic languages Irish, Scottish Gaelic and Welsh and the Germanic languages, West Germanic Scots and Ulster Scots.
-There are many non-native languages spoken by immigrants (and their descendents), including Polish, Hindi, and Urdu.
-British Sign Language is sometimes used as well as liturgical and hobby languages such as Latin and a revived form of Cornish.
+Close relatives of English in the West Germanic language group include Scots and Ulster Scots.
+There are many non-native languages spoken by immigrants and their descendents, including Polish, Hindi, and Urdu.
+British Sign Language is sometimes used as well as liturgical and hobby languages such as Latin and a Celtic revived form of Southwestern Brittonic, Cornish.

-Welsh is spoken by 538,300 people in Wales according to the 2021 census, though data from the Annual Population Survey shows that 28%, or roughly 862,700 people, of Wales' population aged three and over were able to speak the language in March 2024.
+Welsh is spoken by 538,300 people in Wales according to the 2021 census.
+Data from the Annual Population Survey shows that 28%, or roughly 862,700 people, of Wales' population aged three and over were able to speak the language in March 2024.
 (Note: The Welsh government and the ONS are investigating the inconsistency between responses.)
 Welsh is a de jure official language under the Welsh Language (Wales) Measure 2011 in Wales.

-Irish is spoken by about 124,000 people in Northern Ireland, and is now a de jure official language there alongside English.
+Irish is spoken by about 124,000 people in Northern Ireland, and is now a de jure official language there since 2022.

 List of languages and dialects

 Living

-The table below outlines living indigenous languages of the United Kingdom (England, Scotland, Wales and Northern Ireland).
-The languages of the Crown Dependencies (the Channel Islands and the Isle of Man) are not included here.
+The table below outlines living indigenous languages of the United Kingdom, England, Scotland, Wales and Northern Ireland.
+The languages of the Crown Dependencies, the Channel Islands and the Isle of Man, are not included here.